top of page

 Sensor Size

-A full frame sensor is ideal here.
-Although using the same lens on a smaller sensor camera technically has the same potential it will require you to shoot more images to reach the same result (2.25x as many images for APS-C and 4.5x for M4/3).
+A full frame sensor is the best choice due to the available lenses.
+Although using the same lens on a smaller sensor camera technically has the same potential, it would require you to shoot more images to reach the same result (2.25x as many images for APS-C and 4.5x for M4/3).
 Here are a few pros and cons to using smaller than full frame sensor cameras for this technique:

 Pros